-The privacy policy covers general data protection.
+The Privacy policy covers general data protection.
 In the context of authority request, it informs the principles applied when assessing requests for lawful interception and access to historical data.
+You can read more about the policy on our webpage.

-The sustainability policy is managed by the Group Head of Personnel Security and Sustainability and by local heads of Sustainability.
+The Sustainability policy is managed by the Group Head of Personnel Security and Sustainability and by local heads of Sustainability.
 It covers among other requirements, principles of conducting human rights due diligence.
+You can read more about the policy on our webpage.